Verified and Tested 05/9/15

 sudo apt-get install ntp

-Once the NTP service is installed, we need to make sure that the service is ON.
+Once the NTP service is installed, we need to ensure that the service is ON.

 sudo /etc/init.d/ntp start